 If none of the above treatment options work, you may be referred on to a specialist who can better assess your needs.

-If you would like to know more or need support, check out International Association of Premenstrual Disorder, Mind Website, and UK PMDD Support Group.
+If you would like to know more or need support, check out the National Association for Premenstrual Syndromes, International Association of Premenstrual Disorder, Mind Website, and UK PMDD Support Group.

 Mary Hargreaves is a writer and author with a passion for women’s reproductive health.
 She has a Masters in Clinical and Health Psychology, and has worked in scientific research across a range of disciplines.